Frequently asked questions

 Do I need a referral?

-No, a referral from another health professional or educator is not necessary, although wherever possible I like to work closely with a child’s wider support team.
-Your child does not need to have a formal diagnosis or identified learning needs, but if you have this information it would give me useful background information to better understand their needs.
+Referrals are always welcome, but a referral from another health professional or educator is not necessary to access music therapy services.
+Wherever possible we like to work closely with a child’s wider support team.
+Your child does not need to have a formal diagnosis or identified learning needs, but if you have this information it would give us useful background information to better understand their needs.

 What are assessments and reviews?

-Before starting work with your child, I will do a music therapy assessment.
-This is so that I can get to know your child and their musical preferences, and observe how they interact with me and with others.
+Before starting work with your child, we will do a music therapy assessment.
+This is so that we can get to know your child and their musical preferences, and observe how they interact with the therapist and with others.
 Usually an assessment involves 3 or 4 child-centred music therapy sessions.
-I may also include a classroom observation, and at the end of the assessment period I will prepare a written report.
-We will then decide whether music therapy would be beneficial for your child, whether I am a good match for them, and what areas might be useful to focus on.
+We may also include a classroom observation, and at the end of the assessment period we will prepare a written report.
+We will then indicate whether music therapy would be beneficial for your child, which therapist will be a good match for them, and what areas might be useful to focus on.

 Reviews are carried out regularly – on a termly basis or more frequently if necessary.
-If your child has an IEP, I would like to attend review meetings.
-This will give me a broader view of your child’s progress and it is very beneficial to integrate music therapy goals with the goals of the wider team.
+If your child has an IEP or IP, we can attend review meetings.
+This will give us a broader view of your child’s progress and it is very beneficial to integrate music therapy with the goals of the wider team.

-At the end of each school year, or when music therapy comes to a planned conclusion, I will produce a further written report outlining progress.
+At the end of each school year, or when music therapy comes to a planned conclusion, we will produce a further written report outlining progress.

 The cost of the initial music therapy assessment is outlined below.
-Reviews, IEP meetings (in Porirua), end of year and closure reports are included in the price of regular music therapy sessions.
+Informal reviews, up to two IEP or IP meetings (in Porirua), end of year and closure reports are included in the price of regular music therapy sessions.
+The cost for additional written reports, additional meetings and travel will be discussed in advance.

 What about cancellations?

 Please give as much notice as possible if your child is unable to attend a session.
-Where less than 48 hours’ notice is given I may charge you for the session.
-If I am unable to run a session due to conflicting personal or professional commitments or because I am sick, I will give you as much notice as possible and offer a credit for the missed session.
+Where less than 24 hours’ notice is given we will charge you for the session.
+If we are unable to run a session due to conflicting personal or professional commitments, or due to sickness or COVID related isolation requirements, we will give you as much notice as we can.
+Where possible another therapist will run the session, but otherwise there will be no charge.

 What should I do if my child is sick?